1Password/electron-secure-defaults/README.md

 ## Additional security measures

-The following measures are also configured in this repository.
+The following features are also configured in this repository.

 <a name="disable-remote"></a>